Natural polynomials for Kerr quasi-normal modes

 Upon solving the matrix eigenvalue problem~(\ceqn{p45b}), the accuracy of the each $f_n(\xi)$ may be quantified by

 In \eqn{fn3}, \eqn{fn0} has been rearranged such that all quantities appear on the \lhs{}.
 The absolute value has then been taken to yield a single, real-valued error measure.
 If $f_n(\xi)$ are eigenfunctions, and the derivatives within $\mcL_\xi$ can be evaluated with infinite precision, then $\Delta_{n}(\xi)$ would equal zero for all values of $\xi$.
 In practice, $\Delta_{n}(\xi)$ will be very small relative to one, and dominated by numerical noise.
 In \fig{F6}, example radial functions are shown along with their errors for the same \qnm{} cases discussed in \fig{F5}.
 There, errors have been computed using floating-point precision and spline interpolation for the derivatives~\cite{2020NumPy-Array,positive:2020}.
 Despite the result being significantly larger than the calculation's original precision, all cases are observed to have dimensionless errors on the order of $10^{-7}$.
 In the top row of panels, radial functions have been scaled such that their largest absolute value is $1$.
-There, it may be observed that as the overtone number increases, the relative value of the radial function at the \bh{} event horizon appears to decrease, possibly implying tension with the physical (asymptotic) boundary conditions, which require $f_n(\xi)$ to be non-zero when $\xi\in\{0,1\}$. \bpar{Schwarzschild and Kerr} Together, the previous examples enable the following observations.
+There, it may be observed that as the overtone number increases, the relative value of the radial function at the \bh{} event horizon appears to decrease, possibly implying tension with the physical (asymptotic) boundary conditions, which require $f_n(\xi)$ to be non-zero when $\xi\in\{0,1\}$. \bpar{Schwarzschild and Kerr}

+Together, the previous examples enable the following observations.
 When considered for a single frequency parameter, $\cw$, the radial functions typically have distinct eigenvalues~(\cfig{F5}), and so are linearly independent~\cite{Axler:2015}.
 Although the space of eigenfunctions is countably infinite, finite dimensional truncations of this space may be solved for using \ccHp{s}.
-In practice, the radial functions will be finitely many and linearly independent, and will therefore constitute a basis.
-Further, due to the self-adjoint nature of the radial operator \wrt{} the scalar product~(\ceqn{p13}), the basis of radial functions is orthogonal~\cite{London:202XP1}.
-Since the \ccHp{} are an orthonormal basis, scalar products between different radial functions, $\ket{f_p}$ and $\ket{f_q}$, are equivalent to the simple vector dot product between their vector representations,
+In practice, the radial functions will be finitely many and linearly independent, and will therefore constitute a basis. \greenoff{Further, due to the self-adjoint nature of the radial operator \wrt{} the scalar product~(\ceqn{p13}), the space of radial functions is orthogonal~\cite{London:202XP1,lax2002functional,Morse:1955aqj}.} Since the \ccHp{} are an orthonormal basis, scalar products between different radial functions, $\ket{f_p}$ and $\ket{f_q}$, are equivalent to the simple vector dot product between their vector representations,